massdriver-cloud/docs/docs/applications/02-getting-started.md

 You'll be prompted to name the variable for each connection that you added.
 We suggest simple names like `postgres`, but if you have more complex dependencies it may make sense to use names like `inventory_database` for an inventory database or `website_cache` for a Redis website cache.

 Finally, you'll be prompted for the output directory.
-There are different schools of thought as to if your application cloud configuration should be stored alongside your application code or in a different directory.
+There are different schools of thought as to if your application's cloud configuration should be stored alongside your application code or in a different directory.
 For `private` applications, we suggest keeping it alongside your application code to simplify CI/CD.

 For this example we'll set the output directory to `k8s-phoenix-chat-example` since we are using a publicly available application and docker image.